FlowFuse/flowfuse/docs/admin/sso/README.md

 # SAML Single-Sign On

-_This feature is only available on EE licensed instances of FlowForge_
+_This feature is only available on EE licensed instances of FlowForge._

 FlowForge allows users to sign in through their SAML identity provider, such as Google Workspace.